What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

 \subsection{Engineer}

-The engineer occupation is represented in nine of the job postings and five of them are from one company.
-Even though the job posting dataset is heavily biased by what this company is looking for, the main responsibilities, skills and knowledge are mimicked in all of the remaining postings as well.
-This occupation group is also not represented within the expert interviews.
-The main responsibilities of an engineer who is practicing AI ethics is to help establish a safety culture and system within an organization by primarily developing the necessary technical tools.
-They are tasked with developing a workflow for modeling and testing for issues such as bias, explainiability, safety and alignment of AI systems.
-As part of this engineers need to create code bases that could be used across the AI system development pipeline based on existing and evolving best practices.
+The engineer occupation is represented in 8 of the job postings.
+None of our interview participants belong to this category.
+The key responsibility of an engineer practicing \ac{AI} ethics is to help establish a safety culture and system within an organization by developing technical tools.
+They are tasked with developing a workflow for modeling and testing for issues such as bias, explainiability, safety, and alignment of \ac{AI} systems.
+As part of this, engineers need to create code bases that could be used across the \ac{AI} system development pipeline based on existing and evolving best practices.

-\paragraph{Qualifications} No specific educational qualifications are listed for this occupation and there is a significant emphasis on experience based qualifications.
-The companies represented in this dataset are looking for experience in software development, dataset production pipelines, researching fairness and safety implications of ML systems, and development of large language model.
-They are also looking for experience working in a fast paced technology company.
-Based on these qualifications, the main set of skills are programming and AI/ML development skills and this needs to be supported by knowledge and familiarity with foundational concepts in AI/ML, fairness, explainability, system's safety, and safety life cycle management.
+\paragraph{Skills and Qualifications} Job postings for engineers place a significant emphasis on experience-based qualifications and skills.
+The companies represented in this dataset are looking for skills and experience in software development, dataset production pipelines, researching fairness and safety implications of ML systems, and the development of large language models.
+They are also looking for experience working in a fast-paced technology company.
+Based on these qualifications, the main set of skills are programming and \ac{AI}/ML development skills and this needs to be supported by knowledge and familiarity with foundational concepts in \ac{AI}/ML, fairness, explainability, system's safety, and safety life cycle management.
+Lastly, most of the job descriptions do not have a heavy emphasis on communication skills.
+Only a few mention excellent written and oral communication skills as a requirement.

-\paragraph{Interpersonal Qualities} Most of the job descriptions do not have a heavy emphasis on communications skills.
-However, few do generally mention excellent written and oral communication skill as a requirement.
-On the contrary, these postings focus on the attitude and values they are looking for more so than any other category.
-The companies are looking for someone who is result oriented, willing to contribute as needed (even if not specified), and can learn quickly.
-They are looking for people who value working on challenging problems and care about societal impact of their work,
+\paragraph{Interpersonal Qualities} In contrast to the lack of emphasis on communication skills, these postings have a particular focus on the attitude and values of ideal candidates more so than any other occupation category.
+These attitudes include being result-oriented, willingness to contribute as needed (even if not specified) and keen to learn new concepts.
+They are looking for people who value working on challenging problems and care about the societal impact of their work.